domludera/SOEN343/readme.md

 ## Team Somena - Garage Band

-**Mark Directory as...
-Test Sources Folder (src/test/java) in your ide if using IntelliJ.
-There is most likely an equivalent ide setting for eclipse users**

-IMPORTANT INSTRUCTIONS (PLEASE READ):

-When importing the project into your IDE, import the project as a Maven Project.
-Most popular IDEs have maven integration built-in (I recommend IntelliJ).
-If you have issues building the project, the problem is most likely a IDE configuration issue.

-Since most originally cloned the project when the project was being built using Graddle, your IDE's configuration have been set automatically to use Graddle to build the project.
-Changing IDE configurations manually is not a trivial task.

-**You should re-clone the project as a completely new Maven project to have the IDE automatically build the project with Maven (DO NOT simply git pull!).**

-I wish you all an easy build!

 ## Objective

 Develop a ERP (Enterprise Resource Planning) software called Garage Band to help garages across the world with ressource management